- 6.1 Capture, understand, and analyze BSS discovery and joining frame exchanges

 6.1.2 802.11 Authentication and Association (Open system authentication)

-- Operates at the link level between stations
+- Authentication Frame- Operates at the link level between stations

 - Two authentication messages exchanged